Battleground (2016)

 In the main event, SmackDown's Dean Ambrose retained the WWE Championship in a triple threat match against his former Shield teammates, Seth Rollins and Roman Reigns, both of whom had been drafted to Raw, thus keeping the championship on SmackDown.
 Also, SmackDown's The Miz defeated Raw's Darren Young to keep the Intercontinental Championship on SmackDown, and Raw's Rusev defeated SmackDown's Zack Ryder to keep the United States Championship on Raw.
 The show was also notable for Randy Orton's first appearance after a nine-month injury, as well as Bayley's main roster debut.

 Production

 Background

-Battleground was an annual July pay-per-view (PPV) and WWE Network event established by WWE in 2013, although the original event was held in October.
-The 2016 event was the fourth event in the Battleground chronology and took place on July 24 at the Verizon Center in Washington, D.C.
-This was the first Battleground to be held after WWE reintroduced the brand extension earlier in July, where the promotion again split its main roster into two separate brands, Raw and SmackDown, where wrestlers were exclusively assigned to perform.
+Battleground was an annual July professional wrestling event established by WWE in 2013, although the original event was held in October.
+Announced on March 27, 2016, the 2016 event was the fourth Battleground and took place on July 24 at the Verizon Center in Washington, D.C.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+Tickets went on sale on April 9 through Ticketmaster.
+This was the first WWE PPV to be held after WWE reintroduced the brand extension earlier in July, where the promotion again split its main roster into two separate brands, Raw and SmackDown, where wrestlers were exclusively assigned to perform.
 However, excluding the "Big Four" PPVs (Royal Rumble, WrestleMania, SummerSlam, and Survivor Series), the 2016 Battleground was the final monthly PPV to feature the full main roster, as after SummerSlam the following month, monthly PPVs became brand-exclusive.